Grade Appeals

 Students can appeal a grade only when they can document that one or a combination of the following has occurred:

-- If the student believes that the grade received is based upon unlawful discrimination, or sexual harassment, as defined in these policies and procedures, the student should proceed under the procedures in this handbook for "Complaints Relating to Discrimination and Sexual Harassment."
+• If the student believes that the grade received is based upon unlawful discrimination, or sexual harassment, as defined in these policies and procedures, the student should proceed with the process under “Complaints Relating to Discrimination and Sexual Harassment.”

 The Appeal Process